IntelRealSense/librealsense/wrappers/tensorflow/README.md

 TODO :: PUT IMAGE HERE OF CONV NETWORK <conv networks then FC networks> and UNET

-#### Downloading dataset and explanation about images
+#### Training Dataset
 The dataset is located here: https://drive.google.com/file/d/1cXJRD4GjsGnfXtjFzmtLdMTgFXUujrRw/view?usp=drivesdk It containes 3 types of 484x480 png images :
 - ground truth :
 		- clean depth images that Neural Network should learn to predict.
 		- 1-channel image of 16 bits depth
 		- name : gt-*.png
 - depth images :
 		- noisy depth images as captured by ds5.
 		- 1-channel image of 16 bits depth
 		- name : res-*.png
 - infra red images :
 		- used to help Unet learning the exact depth of each object
 		- 3-channel image of 8 bits depth for each channel.
 		- name : left-*.png

-#### explain about data preparation (augmentation, ..)
+#### Data Augmentation
 To help the neural network learning images features, the images should be cropped to optimal size.
 Large images contain many features, it requires adding more layers to detect all the features, this will impact the learning process negatively.
 On the other hand, very small images may not contain any explicit feature, because most likely each feature would be splitted to several number of images.